Construction sites suspendedTfL and Crossrail project sites temporarily suspended to stop spread of coronavirus

-- From 18 March until November 2019 we will need to close off the end of Cowper Street nearest to the roundabout for pedestrians.
-This will let us finish these works and build the new Cowper Street station entrance.
-Diversion signs will show how to get into Cowper Street
+- Until November 2019 the end of Cowper Street nearest to the roundabout is closed for pedestrians.
+This lets us finish these works and build the new Cowper Street station entrance.
+Diversion signs show how to get into Cowper Street

 Phase B - advanced highway works

 - Works include removing the traffic islands on all four arms of the existing roundabout to make sure traffic flows safely when the main works start in Phase C

 Phase C - main works

 - Closure of the southeastern arm of the roundabout to traffic on 24 May 2019.
 Two-way traffic will be able to flow around the junction.

 - Creation of dedicated cycle and pedestrian routes through the works site

 - Construction of the new entrance at Cowper Street and subway works

 - Structural works to prepare for construction of new main entrance